- The Pitfalls of a Guitar Ambition

 Before you dash off to the music store to buy your child's first guitar, you should ascertain, if possible, what kind of music they want to play.
 Do they like classical music, or acoustic, or maybe the sounds of an electric guitar?

-Dear Caregivers, if your child has declared a sincere interest in playing the guitar, isn’t it time for you to educate yourselves on this instrument?
+If your child has declared a sincere interest in playing the guitar, maybe it is time for you to educate yourselves on this instrument!

 There are 3 kinds of guitars: